Elvis-562/phase2.Project/README.md

 2. Find the type of films that perform well at the Box Office.
 3. Provide the head of the movie studio with information on which type of movies to create.
 ## Data & Methodology
-* Data source: The datasets used for this project were Box Office Mojo and the numbers dataset, which contained movie titles, the domestic, foreign and worldwide grosses for the movies.
+* Data source: The datasets used for this project were Box Office Mojo and the numbers dataset, which contained movie titles, the domestic, foreign, and worldwide grosses for the movies.
-* Data Cleaning: I used pandas to fill in  missing values using median and dropped  columns that I didn't need and further dropped rows containing missing values.
+* Data Cleaning: I used pandas to fill in  missing values using median and dropped  columns that I didn't need and further dropped rows containing minimal missing values.
 This made the merged dataset easy to work with and interpret.
 * Methodology: I used exploratory data analysis to display my findings, getting the movies that generated the largest and smallest revenue.
 I was able to identify movies that incurred profits or losses.
 I also created visualizations using Tableau.
 ## Conclusion
 * The movies with the largest revenue at the Box office are Action/Sci-fi movies, so the head of the new movie studio should create Action/Sci-fi films.